What is Albert Einstein's IQ?

 Introduction

 Albert Einstein, the renowned physicist and Nobel laureate, is widely regarded as one of the greatest scientific minds in history.
 His groundbreaking theories revolutionized our understanding of the universe.
-But what exactly was Einstein’s IQ?
-Let’s delve into the enigmatic world of this genius and explore the fascinating details behind his intellectual prowess.
+But what was the IQ of this extraordinary genius?
+Let’s delve into the fascinating world of Einstein’s intelligence and explore some frequently asked questions surrounding his IQ.

 What is IQ?

 IQ, or Intelligence Quotient, is a measure of a person’s cognitive abilities.
-It is typically determined through standardized tests that assess various aspects of intelligence, such as logical reasoning, problem-solving, and spatial awareness.
-IQ scores are used to compare an individual’s intellectual capabilities to the general population.
+It is typically determined through standardized tests that assess various aspects of intelligence, such as logical reasoning, problem-solving, and verbal comprehension.
+A higher IQ score indicates a greater level of intellectual capacity.

 Conclusion